jbelelieu/atos/README.md

 💬&nbsp;&nbsp;&nbsp;[Tweet About ATOS](http://twitter.com/intent/tweet?text=Freelancers!+Check+out+ATOS+%2C+a+drop+dead+simple%2C+locally+hosted+story+tracker+and+invoice+generator+designed+for+freelancer+software+developers.&url=https%3A%2F%2Fgithub.com%2Fjbelelieu%2Fato_stories)&nbsp;&nbsp;&nbsp;☕️&nbsp;&nbsp;&nbsp;[Buy me a Coffee!](https://www.buymeacoffee.com/jbelelieu)

-ATOS is a locally hosted, zero-setup application that makes invoicing against backlogs drop-dead simple.
-It does:
+**Key Features**

+- **Client Management**: Manage all of your clients, as well as companies that you represent.
 - **Project Management**: Track stories against known backlogs (or use it as an independent PM tool).
 - **Invoice Generation**: Generate detailed invoices against those completed stories.
-- **Taxes**: Estimate your tax burden for the year using customizable tax files for various regions, whether it be at the national (federal), regional (state), or municipal levels (city).
+- **Estimated Taxes**: Estimate your tax burden for the year using customizable tax files for various regions, whether it be at the national (federal), regional (state), or municipal levels (city).

 ATOS is 100% open source and free to use, licensed under the [GNU AGPLv3 License](https://www.gnu.org/licenses/agpl-3.0.en.html).